-- (a) The Chief Operating Officer for Corpus Christi Water, or designee may, in writing, grant a temporary variance to any of the provisions for water users found in this DCP upon determination that failure to grant such variance would cause an emergency condition adversely affecting the public health, sanitation, or fire protection for the public or person requesting such a variance. - (b) A person requesting an exemption or variance from the provisions of this Ordinance shall file a request on the City-provided application for an exemption/variance with Corpus Christi Water within 5 days after a particular drought response stage has been invoked.
-All request forms shall be reviewed by the Chief Operating Officer for Corpus Christi Water, or designee, and shall include the following: - 1.
+- (a) The Executive Director of Utilities Chief Operating Officer for Corpus Christi Water, or designee may, in writing, grant a temporary variance to any of the provisions for water users found in this DCP upon determination that failure to grant such variance would cause an emergency condition adversely affecting the public health, sanitation, or fire protection for the public or person requesting such a variance. - (b) A person requesting an exemption or variance from the provisions of this Ordinance shall file a request on the City-provided application for an exemption/variance with the City Utilities Department Corpus Christi Water within 5 days after a particular drought response stage has been invoked.
+All request forms shall be reviewed by the Executive Director of Utilities Chief Operating Officer for Corpus Christi Water, or designee, and shall include the following: - 1.
 Name and address of the water user(s). - Purpose of water use. - 3.
-Specific provision(s) of the Ordinance from which the water user is requesting relief. - 4.
+Specific provision(s) of the Ordinance from which the water user is requesting relief - 4.
 Detailed statement as to how the specific provision of the Ordinance adversely affects the water user or what damage or harm will occur to the water user or others if water user complies with this DCP. - 5.
-Description of the exemption requested. - 6.
-Period of time for which the exemption is sought. - 7.
+Description of the exemption requested. - Period of time for which the exemption is sought. - 7.
 Alternative water use restrictions or other measures the water user is taking or proposes to take to meet the intent of this DCP and the compliance date. - 8.
-Other pertinent information; or as required on exemption application. - (c) No exemption nor variance shall be retroactive or otherwise justify any violation of this DCP occurring prior to the issuance of the exemption/variance. - (d) The Chief Operating Officer for Corpus Christi Water or designee shall consider requests of water users for special consideration to be given as to their respective particular circumstances and is hereby authorized to, in special cases, grant such variance from the terms of this DCP if such compliance would cause an emergency condition adversely affecting the public health, sanitation, or fire protection for the public or person requesting such a variance as will not be contrary to the public interest, where, owing to special conditions, a literal enforcement of the provisions of this DCP will result in unnecessary hardship, and so that the spirit of this DCP shall be observed and substantial justice done.
+Other pertinent information; or as required on exemption application.

-- (e) Should an exemption for special exception be granted, it shall be in effect from the time of granting through the termination of the then current stage, unless revoked by the Chief Operating Officer for Corpus Christi Water or designee for noncompliance; provided, that the exemption is prominently posted on the premises within two (2) feet of the street number located on the premises. - (f) A person denied request for permit or exception from these rules may appeal the decision to the Chief Operating Officer of Corpus Christi Water by submitting a written request for appeal to the Chief Operating Officer for Corpus Christi Water within five business days from issuance of denial.
-The decision of the Chief Operating Officer for Corpus Christi Water shall be final. - (g) Violations of any permit conditions may be enforced under Section 13.
+- (c) No exemption nor variance shall be retroactive or otherwise justify any violation of this DCP occurring prior to the issuance of the exemption/variance. - (d) -The Executive Director of Utilities Chief Operating Officer for Corpus Christi Water or designee shall consider requests of water users for special consideration to be given as to their respective particular circumstances and is hereby authorized to, in special cases, grant such variance from the terms of this DCP if such compliance would cause an emergency condition adversely affecting the public health, sanitation, or fire protection for the public or person requesting such a variance as will not be contrary to the public interest, where, owing to special conditions, a literal enforcement of the provisions of this DCP will result in unnecessary hardship, and so that the spirit of this DCP shall be observed and substantial justice done. - (e) Should an exemption for special exception be granted, it shall be in effect from the time of granting through the termination of the then current stage, unless revoked by the Executive Director of Utilities Chief Operating Officer for Corpus Christi Water or designee for noncompliance; provided, that the exemption is prominently posted on the premises within two (2) feet of the street number located on the premises. - (f).
+A person denied request for permit or exception from these rules may appeal the decision to the Assistant City Manager for Public Works, Utilities and Transportation Chief Operating Officer of Corpus Christi Water by submitting a written request for appeal to the Assistant City Manager Chief Operating Officer for Corpus Christi Water within five business days from issuance of denial.
+The decision of the Assistant City Manager Chief Operating Officer for Corpus Christi Water shall be final. - (g) Violations of any permit conditions may be enforced under Section 13.